nathzi1505/nathzi1505.github.io/_projects/moxa.markdown

     Health workers visiting a locality to collect RT-PCR samples to gauge the infection spread in that residential area
 </div>

-To monitor whether safety protocols are maintained in different areas, local police agencies have to resort to installed CCTV camera footage in order to mark areas which need additional measures.
-Nowadays, these cameras are already endowed with computer vision functionalities through embedded systems and have been used in wide range of applications, most notably license plate detection.
+To monitor whether safety protocols are maintained in different areas, local police agencies have to resort to installed CCTV camera footage in order to mark areas that need additional measures.
+Nowadays, these cameras are already endowed with computer vision functionalities through embedded systems and have been used in a wide range of applications, most notably license plate detection.

 <div class="row justify-content-sm-center">
     <div class="col-sm-6 mt-3">